oxidecomputer/lpc-link2-re/README.md

 (Written by @cbiffle with major contributions by @kc8apf and @bcantrill.)

 Here is a reverse engineered minimal specification of the LPC-Link2's USB interface for capturing SWO trace data.
+There's also a reference implementation in this repo; see the end of this doc for instructions.

 ## Context